CMeeg/next-azure/README.md

 The script creates:

 * Resource Groups in Azure into which the resources required for your app will be deployed
-* Service Connections and Variable Groups in Azure DevOps that will be used by the Pipeline
+* Service Connections, Environments and Variable Groups in Azure DevOps that will be used by the Pipeline

 It is assumed that you already have: